What to expect in Year 4

-- Read a wide range of writing – from comics to newspapers, novels to Pokemon cards, and even your child’s own writing!
+- Read a wide range of writing – from comics to newspapers, novels to magazines and even your child’s own writing.

 - Look up individual words in a dictionary or thesaurus together to find out what they mean.

-There are lots of free eBooks on the eBook library — a quick and easy way to expose children to different books without spending a lot of money.
+There are lots of free eBooks in the eBook library — a quick and easy way to expose children to different books without spending a lot of money.